Flirting matters. Period.

 But even though push-pulls feel like they’ve been around since the dawn of pick up, there’s a reason why they are so damn effective – I still use them in my own game on almost a daily basis.

 In fact, a common trait I’ve seen amongst really advanced guys is that they can do push-pulls effortlessly and pretty much on command.
-They might not even realize they’re doing it since it’s such a staple of
+They might not even realize they’re doing it since it’s such a staple of good game.

 And the beauty of having the push-pull in your arsenal is that if you are flirting with a girl and she gets a little too validated, too sure that you like her already, then you can give her that negative emotional spike to get her chasing you again.